Vietnam.vn - Nền tảng quảng bá Việt Nam

 Processing frozen shrimp for export.
 (Photo: Kim Ha/VNA)

-On the afternoon of April 2, local time, US President Donald Trump announced a 46% reciprocal tax on 90% of total imported goods from Vietnam, the second highest among countries exporting to the US market, after Cambodia (49% tax on 97% of total exported goods to the US).
+On the afternoon of April 2, local time, US President Donald Trump announced a 46% reciprocal tax on 90% of total imported goods from Vietnam, the second highest among countries exporting to the US market, only after Cambodia (49% tax on 97% of total exported goods to the US).

-Also in Southeast Asia, Thailand is subject to a 36% tax on 72% of total goods, followed by Indonesia (32%, 64%), Malaysia (24%, 47%), Philippines (17%, 34%), Singapore (10%, 10%);
+Also in the Southeast Asia region, Thailand is subject to a 36% tax on 72% of total goods, followed by Indonesia (32%, 64%), Malaysia (24%, 47%), the Philippines (17%, 34%), Singapore (10%, 10%);

-Notable among the list of countries and economies subject to this tax are China (34%, 67%), the European Union (20%, 39%), Sri Lanka (44%, 88%), Bangladesh (37%, 74%), Taiwan (32%, 64%), Switzerland (31%, 61%), South Africa (30%, 60%), Pakistan (29%, 58%), India (26%, 52%), South Korea (25%, 50%), Japan (24%, 46%), and Israel (17%, 33%).
+In the list of countries and economies subject to this tax, notable are China (34%, 67%), the European Union (20%, 39%), Sri Lanka (44%, 88%), Bangladesh (37%, 74%), Taiwan (32%, 64%), Switzerland (31%, 61%), South Africa (30%, 60%), Pakistan (29%, 58%), India (26%, 52%), South Korea (25%, 50%), Japan (24%, 46%), Israel (17%, 33%).

 The group of countries subject to a 10% tariff on 10% of goods exported to the US includes the UK, Australia, Colombia, Chile, Brazil and Türkiye.